-Zak Starkey (born September 13, 1965 in London, England) is the drummer for English rock band Oasis.
+Zak Starkey (born September 13, 1965 in London, England) was the drummer for English rock band Oasis.

 He has also worked with other prominent acts such as The Who, Johnny Marr, Icicle Works, the Waterboys, ASAP, and the Lightning Seeds.